hipe/tmx/lib/skylab/test-support/doc/issues/004-the-quickie-narrative.md

 # the quickie narrative :[#004]

+## brief introductory note on style

+this node has a relatively long history in this universe throughout which it has undergone many periodic although rarely comprehensive modernifications. as such it stands as a mosaic of the many different phases we have gone through. there are some ancient muddy patches from our foray into functionalism which remain there today both because they have no known issues and because they are amusing to read.

+we strictly follow [#hl-079] the name conventions for const visibility because it has compelling merit in its self-documentation; but the effect to the the uninitiated may be jarring with all the trailing underscores in the const names.

+## introduction to Quickie

 Quickie is an attempt at a minimal drop-in ersatz for the simplest/ most frequently used 80% of RSpec, but one that is supposed to take